fakrul-hossain/fakrul-hossain/README.md

   - Worked on various frontend projects using **React.js** and **JavaScript**.
   - Built reusable UI components and optimized performance.
   - Collaborated with backend developers to integrate REST APIs.
-  - Improved page speed and SEO for better user experience.

   ---